TharindaDilshan/TharindaDilshan/README.md

 <img align="center" heigth="250" width="200" src="https://github.com/TharindaDilshan/TharindaDilshan/blob/main/octocat.png"/>

 I'm Tharinda, an AI research engineer specializing in computer vision with a passion for medical image processing.
-I have experience in developing deep learning models for image classification, segmentation, and object detection, and have worked on a variety of projects, including the development of real-time suspiciousness detection and face recognition.
+I have experience in developing deep learning models for image classification, segmentation, and object detection, and have worked on a variety of projects, including the development of real-time suspiciousness detection and face recognition tools.

 ## 🔭 Current work